The songs in this Volume come from the years 1975-80 and include

 and it's true and a lie

-down slow
+Slow down slow down

-life is
+life is looking good

 hoe-downs show-downs